How To Organize Your Financial Records

 - Insurance Policies and Bills: Save these for the time they are current and in effect.
 Canceled policies and related statements can be tossed.

 - Deposit Slips, Debit Card Receipts and ATM Slips: Save them only until your next bank statement arrives so you can check them and verify the amounts.
-As long as they do not represent a tax-deductible expense or could be needed as proof for a warrany claim, you can toss them.
+As long as they do not represent a tax-deductible expense and won't be needed as proof for a warrany claim, you can toss them.

 - Property Records: Real estate records need to be kept for the duration of ownership.
 If there is a chance the records will be needed for tax purposes, save them following a transfer of ownership or sale.